tekartik/sqflite/README.md

 await batch.commit(noResult: true);
 ```

-Warning, during a transaction, the batch won't be commited until the transaction is commited
+Warning, during a transaction, the batch won't be committed until the transaction is committed

 ```dart
 await database.transaction((txn) async {